February 13, 2026

 Best Match

-average hikers,
+average day hikers, occasional hikers

 Are you looking for a hiking boot with good foot and ankle support?
 If so, mid-weight hiking and backpacking boots are most hikers' bread and butter.